Bronx River Parkway: History

 From 1927 to 1933, the East 233rd Street intersection was replaced by an interchange in order to increase capacity.

-Rest stops along the portion in Wescaster County were opened to traffic from 1930 to 1935 in an effort to better serve traveler needs.
+Rest stops along the portion in Westchester County were opened to traffic from 1930 to 1935 in an effort to better serve traveler needs.
 Two were right hand facilitates serving eastbound or westbound traffic only, while the other was a left hand facility serving both directions.

 The road's northern terminus was truncated to NY 22 in 1941, with the existing portion replaced by an extension of the Taconic State Parkway.

 A widening to six lanes and extension southward to the Bruckner Boulevard was considered starting after World War II.
 Construction began in 1948, and was completed on January 6, 1951.

 In 1953, reconstruction and widening to six lanes began the 2.6 mi segment between Bronxville and the Bronx.
 During this reconstruction period, a new overpass was built to serve the Cross County Parkway, with the ramps rebuilt into a partial cloverleaf interchange.
 Intersections in the area were also replaced by overpasses or grade separated interchanges.
 This was completed in February 1955.

 In 1955, reconstruction and widening to six lanes began at the half mile stretch of the Parkway between the Woodland Viaduct and Scarsdale line.
 This was in part done to eliminate sharp dips and twists that had a negative effect on drivers.
 Work was completed in 1956.

 In 1957, over 4,000 trees and shrubs were painted, lawns developed, and new rustic fences installed.
 This was done due to criticism by some that previous construction ruined the landscape.

 In 1960, the exit and entrance on the northbound side between exits 5 and 6 in the Bronx, and an associated U-turn from southbound to northbound, was restricted to use only by police officers or employees of the Parks Department.
 This was to increase safety.

 From 1960 to 1964, the portion between Tuckatoe Road and the Park Avenue Viaduct was rebuilt and widened to six lanes.

 The portion in Butler Woods was reconstructed to eliminate sharp dips and twists as well as widened to six lanes, from 1967 to 1969.
 This was to eliminate negative impacts on drivers.